Outcome Two: Transport

 UPDATEUpdate

-28 November 2024This action recognises that local not-for-profit organisations are uniquely positioned to deliver services related to community behavior change because they have well established connections, a deep understanding of local needs, and high level of trust within the community.
 A strategic partnership has been established between QLDC and Lightfoot Initiative to support the delivery of a range of TDM actions.
 These include the deployment of the Activ8 workplace travel planning programs and the annual school travel planning programs.
-I also involves key activation events such as the Aotearoa Bike Challenge, Matariki, and Biketober are designed to increase participation and confidence in cycling.
+This also involves key activation events such as the Aotearoa Bike Challenge, Matariki, and Biketober, which are designed to increase participation and confidence in cycling.
 The program will provide quantifiable data on transport-related carbon emissions through start and end point reporting for each business.

 2022-20252.8a